gk646/cxstructs/README.md

 #### CMake

-Simply add this line to your CMakeLists.txt.
+Simply add these lines around your build target in your CMakeLists.txt.
 This will automatically download the newest version and add them to your *includes*.
 ```cmake
 include(FetchContent)
 FetchContent_Declare(cxstructs GIT_REPOSITORY https://github.com/gk646/CXStructures.git)